blowdart/AspNetAuthorizationWorkshop/README.md

 ```

 * Run the app and ensure you can see the home page.
-* This is a rather useless check though.
+* This is a rather useless check, though.
 Claims are made up of a claim name and a claim values.
 You really want to check the values and not just the presence of a claim.
 Luckily there's a parameter for that.
-Change the EmployeeId policy to require one of a number of values;
+Change the `EmployeeId` policy to require one of a number of values;

 ```c#
 options.AddPolicy("EmployeeId", policy => policy.RequireClaim("EmployeeId", "123", "456"));